hiiamboris/red-wiki/A-short-introduction-to-Red-for-Python-programmers.md

 == "ABCD"
 ```

+Multiline strings are enclosed in {} and can contain double-quotes:
+{This text is
+split in "two" lines}

 * block! - Collections of data or code that can be evaluated at any point in time.
 Values and expressions in a block are not evaluated by default.
 This is one of the most versatile Red types.

 [], [one 2 "three"], [print 1.23], [x + y], [dbl: func[x][2 * x]]